fredrkl/linearHistoryExample/README.md

 ![Linear History](./images/requireLinearHistory.png)

-When you create a PR, you can see that the merge commit is not added to the history.
+When you create a PR from lab to dev you will that dev is rebased on top of lab.
+This is because the setting _Require linear history_ is enabled.